Remember the poor

 While the official rate of inflation here in Canada has now declined to just over 2 percent, the reality is that the cost of basic necessities (food, clothing, transportation and housing) for many people has risen by a huge amount over the last few years.
 This has impacted elderly people living on a fixed income, especially those who depend mostly upon the Canadian Pension Plan (CPP) and Old Age Security (OAS) since those government payments have not increased nearly as much as the cost of living.

 It's an old story, isn't it, of governments and news media making misleading statements and promises about the real state of the economy.
 For example, our Prime Minister here in Canada during the 1970s, Pierre Elliott Trudeau, was a popular and charismatic figure during a time of revolutionary idealism.
-But in the news clipping below, which is from the 1970 Christmas Eve edition of the Winnipeg Tribune newspaper, Prime Minister Trudeau was quoted as saying that "Inflation no longer exists in Canada" and was reported to have also said that "the fight against inflation has been won" and "the government's anti-inflation performance was unequalled in any country in the Western world."
+But in a news clipping from the 1970 Christmas Eve edition of the Winnipeg Tribune newspaper, Prime Minister Trudeau was quoted as saying that "Inflation no longer exists in Canada" and was reported to have also said that "the fight against inflation has been won" and "the government's anti-inflation performance was unequalled in any country in the Western world."

-Unfortunately, as the below graph shows, inflation rose rapidly over the next couple of years, reaching 11 percent in 1974 and then peaking even higher at 12 percent in 1981.
+Unfortunately, inflation rose rapidly over the next couple of years, reaching 11 percent in 1974 and then peaking even higher at 12 percent in 1981.
 The result was that the whole decade of the 70s was a "lost decade" for many Canadians, and especially for the working poor.
 Those who had money got richer because they could invest at high interest rates.
 But those who just had enough to live found their dollar stretched more and more as the decade went on.

 Truly the Psalmist was right when he said: